422divya/Devops-Journey/Day7-Jenkins-steps.md

 `ERROR: Couldn't find any revision to build.
 Verify the repository and branch configuration for this job.`

 => Saw that the repository was not in the master branch and in job master branch was specified under "Branch Specifier (blank for 'any')".
 So It was failing.
 Cahnges it to main and job got executed successfully.

+**2- Creating webhook**

+=> When the github to jenkins webhook is configured on the github repository, then if any changes are commited on that repository it will trigger the jenkins job in which the webhook option is selected.